Getting Around by Bicycle

 Greenways in Dublin

-As a cyclist, you won’t have share the route with motorists, pedestrians and other road users.
-This makes the Canal Way Cycle Route ideal for individual cyclists, families, groups and anyone who wishes to join Dublin’s growing cycling community.
-The route passes nine junctions where cyclists will have to interact with pedestrians and motor vehicles.
+The Canal Way Cycle Route is ideal for individual cyclists, families, groups and anyone who wishes to join Dublin’s growing cycling community.
+It passes through nine junctions where cyclists will have to interact with pedestrians and motor vehicles.

 In June 2013 Dublin City Council marked National Bike Week by launching the Tolka Valley Greenway.
-The Greenway is a 4km off-road cycling and walking route which links Glasnevin, Cabra, Finglas and Ashtown.
+The Greenway is a 4km cycling and walking route which links Glasnevin, Cabra, Finglas and Ashtown.
 It is part of a €4.1m, 18.2 hectare extension to Tolka Valley Park.
 It features wetlands, parklands and walkways and has almost doubled the size of Tolka Valley Park.
-To view a map of existing and proposed Greenways please click here.

-Dublin Cycling Stories is a series of short portraits of people who use bikes to get around Dublin.
-Made with support of Dublin Cycling Campaign and Dublin City Council. http://www.youtube.com/watch?v=Kb2PPzxUpFk&feature=youtu.be
+Made with the support of the Dublin Cycling Campaign and Dublin City Council, Dublin Cycling Stories is a series of short portraits of profiling the many people who use bicycles to get around Dublin for work, life and leisure.